Skip to main content

 Nintendo Switch

-This was all set to be a story of how much the whole family were enjoying the Nintendo Switch.
+This was all set to be a story of how much the whole family were enjoying the Nintendo Switch1.
 While that’s true, there’s another side.
 We’ll get to that but let’s start with the good stuff.

 Long story short: after just over a week, we’re all getting a lot out of it.
 The games are fun, even my three year old gets a kick driving Princess Peach around what looks like Sugar Rush from Wreck-It Ralph.